marco262/my_wiki/data/dnd/race/genasi.md

 ***Ability Score Increase.*** Your Dexterity score increases by 1.

-***Unending Breath.*** You can hold your breath indefinitely while you’re not incapacitated.
+***Unending Breath.*** You can hold your breath indefinitely while you're not incapacitated.

 ***Mingle with the Wind.*** You can cast the _[[[spell:levitate]]]_ spell once with this trait, requiring no material components, and you regain the ability to cast it this way when you finish a long rest.
 Constitution is your spellcasting ability for this spell.

 ### Earth Genasi

-As an earth genasi, you are descended from the cruel and greedy dao, though you aren’t necessarily evil.
+As an earth genasi, you are descended from the cruel and greedy dao, though you aren't necessarily evil.
 You have inherited some measure of control over earth, reveling in superior strength and solid power.
 You tend to avoid rash decisions, pausing long enough to consider your options before taking action.

 Elemental earth manifests differently from one individual to the next.
 Some earth genasi always have bits of dust falling from their bodies and mud clinging to their clothes, never getting clean no matter how often they bathe.
 Others are as shiny and polished as gemstones, with skin tones of deep brown or black, eyes sparkling like agates.
 Earth genasi can also have smooth metallic flesh, dull iron skin spotted with rust, a pebbled and rough hide, or even a coating of tiny embedded crystals.
 The most arresting have fissures in their flesh, from which faint light shines.